buildbot/buildbot/master/docs/developer/stats-service.rst

    .. py:method:: registerConsumers(self)

-      Internal method called to register all consumers (methods from Capture classes) to the MQ layer.
+      Internal method for this class called to register all consumers (methods from Capture classes) to the MQ layer.

    .. py:method:: stopService(self)